 To get involved in Emmaus, each person must have a sponsor who has already attended Emmaus him- or herself.
 If you have a friend who has been to Emmaus, ask your friend to tell you about his or her experience with the program.
 Your friend can help you decide whether or not you would find an Emmaus experience helpful.
 If you don't know anyone who has been to Emmaus, use the Emmaus Finder & Community Map to locate an Emmaus community in your area.
 You may search for an Emmaus community by name or location.
 Once you have found a nearby community, contact one of the community's representatives and ask him or her to help you consider attending Emmaus and finding a sponsor.

 I have more questions, who can I ask?

 Email your question to our contact us form and we will get back to you in 24-48 hours.

 Who should attend the Walk to Emmaus Weekend?

 The Walk to Emmaus is open to all Christian members of a denominational or non-denominational church.
-Emmaus is not, at essence, a program for the evangelization of the unsaved or a recovery program, but is designed to build up the local church body, typically those in leadership or who may be in the future.
+Emmaus is not, at essence, a program for the evangelization of the unsaved or a recovery program.
+It is designed to build up the local church body, typically those in leadership or who may be in the future.
 Parents, Bible study teachers, Worship leaders and Worshipers alike will benefit from the Walk to Emmaus.
 Participants are typically invited by friends, family or by other members of their church.
 The Walk to Emmaus is not an exclusive club, sect or cult.
 It is simply a para-church ministry designed to help the Body of Christ grow through service.
-The High Desert Emmaus Community serves a wide area encompassing the Tehachipi, Antelope, Santa Clarita and San Fernando Valleys in Southern California.
+The High Desert Emmaus Community serves a wide area encompassing the Tehachapi, Antelope, Santa Clarita and San Fernando Valleys in Southern California.